 Given enough time, even the most atomic troubles can eventually take up a lot of space in our minds, and by extension, our lives.
 Each small unattended pain— directly and indirectly— continues to deplete our energy, making us ever more vulnerable and reactionary, which allows pain to compound.

-You know that saying misery loves company, how when one thing goes wrong, it feel like a lot of other things randomly start going wrong?
-For example, your boss makes you fill in on your day off, and you get a parking ticket, and you get into a big fight with your partner all on the same day.
+You know how when one thing goes wrong, it often feels like a lot of other things randomly start going wrong?
+For example, your boss makes you fill in on your day off and on that very same day you also get a parking ticket, and have a big fight with your partner.
 This is often attributed to simply a bad day, or bad luck.
 I would argue there is very little spookiness involved.
 If there is something to be blamed, it would be a defunct evolution strategy.

 Having to go in on your day off, causes frustration.
 That frustration distracts you from reading the “No parking” sign.
-The resulting ticket flips your switch from frustration to anger.
-Communicating from a place of anger can quickly turn a harmless unrelated conversation into an ugly argument.
+The resulting ticket dials up frustration to anger.
+Communicating from a place of anger can quickly turn a harmless conversation into an ugly argument.

 Author James Clear provides a sobering example of the power of compounding effects: If a plane from LA bound for NYC is just a slight 3.5 degrees off course, it will eventually land in DC — hundreds of miles away from its intended destination.
 Similarly, the slightest pain can shift our actions, and attention just enough to eventually lead to true suffering.